-Looped curtain and blind cords pose a significant strangulation hazard for children as they can place the loop over their head and/or get tangled in the loose cords.
+Loose blind and curtain cords/chains, particularly those with loops, pose a significant strangulation hazard for children as they can place the loop over their head and/or become tangled in the loose cords.

 The mandatory standard for blinds, curtains and window fittings (in place from 30th December 2010) requires all new window furnishings to come with warning labels and to be installed with tensioning devices.
 However, as this standard is not retrospective, curtain and blinds that were installed prior to 2010 still need to be made safe.

-Depending on the types of curtains/blinds that you have in your home, there are various kits and devices that can help you to make them safe.
-These can be purchased from your local hardware store or curtain and blind retailer.
-Consumer Affairs Victoria have free curtain and blind cord kits that are suitable for roller blinds with looped cords and wooden window frames – please see below for more information on the kits and how to order yours today.
+Depending on the types of curtains/blinds that you have in your home, there are various kits and devices purchased from your local hardware store or curtain and blind retailer that can help you to make them safe.